Changelog

 -

-functions were replaced by a more flexible function calledloss
+pinball_lossandloss_predfunctions were replaced by a more flexible function calledloss. - The

 - Various internal changes to improve readability and performance.